ECSIG/ecsig.com/events/index.markdown

 #Events
 Occasionally we'll hold larger events which typically involve more group members, and may require a bit of preparation for participants.
-Events are marked in the list below.
+Events are marked in bold in the list below.

 *September*